rashmitavva/rise-within/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- Created by Anvi and Rashmi
+- Created by Anvi Chilakapati and Rashmi Tavva Tavva
 - Mental health resources compiled from various verified sources
-- Icons and images from [source credits]